MKesenheimer/fault-injection-library/docs/examples.md

 The level of the readout protection can, for example, be set or read via the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html).

 The following setup was selected to glitch the microcontroller.
-The glitch is inserted at one of the voltage regulator capacitors ('VCAP' pin).
+The glitch is inserted at one of the voltage regulator capacitors (`VCAP` pin).
 In order to achieve good results, the capacitor have to be removed from the board.

 ![STM Black Pill Glitching](images/stm32f40-glitching.png)

 The colors of the connections encode these signals:

 - red: Voltage supply of the Black Pill board (5V)
-- purple: 1.8V voltage supply to the 'VCAP' pin decoupled with a 10 Ohms resistor and glitch input.
-The 1.8V voltage supply via the resistor is needed to get a stable voltage on the 'VCAP' pin.
+- purple: 1.8V voltage supply to the `VCAP` pin decoupled with a 10 Ohms resistor and glitch input.
+The 1.8V voltage supply via the resistor is needed to get a stable voltage on the `VCAP` pin.
 - yellow: TX line to the STM32 microcontroller.
 - orange.
 RX line to the STM32 microcontroller.
 - also yellow: Trigger line, connected to the TX line to the STM32 microcontroller.
 If 0x11 (memory read command) is transmitted, the trigger is set.
 - geen: Reset line to reset the microcontroller.

-Additionally, an oscilloscope is connected to the TX line and the 'VCAP' pin (glitch line).
+Additionally, an oscilloscope is connected to the TX line and the `VCAP` pin (glitch line).

 The bootloader of the STM32 processors offers a specific option for reading out the program flash.
-The bootloader mode is activated when the 'BOOT0' pin is connected to VCC.
-This can be done by pressing the 'BOOT0' switch on the Black Pill board, or by shorting the 'BOOT0' pin to VCC.
+The bootloader mode is activated when the `BOOT0` pin is connected to VCC.
+This can be done by pressing the `BOOT0` switch on the Black Pill board, or by shorting the `BOOT0` pin to `VCC`.

 To read the program memory, a series of commands must be sent to the processor in bootloader mode via UART, which instruct the processor to return parts of the flash memory (see [STMicroelectronics: USART protocol used in the STM32 bootloader](https://www.st.com/resource/en/application_note/an3155-usart-protocol-used-in-the-stm32-bootloader-stmicroelectronics.pdf)).
 Among other things, the 'read memory' command is sent to the processor via UART, i.e. the byte 0x11.
 The glitcher is configured in such a way that it triggers as soon as byte 0x11 is recognized on the TX line.
 As the transmission of a  second checksum byte requires additional 80µs, the interesting range begins at a `delay` of 80,000ns and ends as soon as the bootloader sends the acknowledgement approximately 20-40µs later.
 In practice, it turns out that a range from 95,000ns to 125,000ns must be scanned.
 The duration of the glitch is selected just short enough so that the microcontroller is not reset (´brown-out’) and long enough so that the glitch also has an effect.
-A 'length' of 25 to 35ns turns out to be good.
+A `length` of 25 to 35ns turns out to be good.

 The script to perform the glitch can be found in `projects/stm32f40x` or [here](https://github.com/MKesenheimer/fault-injection-library/blob/master/projects/stm32f40x/stm32f4-glitching.py) and is typically run with the command: